-Bigg Boss 13: Tehseen Poonawalla & Rashami Desai’s Rumoured Beau, Arhaan Khan To Enter The House!
+Bigg Boss 13: Tehseen Poonawalla & Rashami Desai’s Rumoured Beau Arhaan Khan To Enter The House!

 As we revealed earlier, Bigg Boss 13 viewers will witness wild card entries in the upcoming days.
 It is being speculated that six wild card entries will enter the house, and Bhojpuri actor Kesari Lal Yadav is one among them.
 As per a TOI report, Hindustani Bhau, who is a known face in the online space, might enter the Bigg Boss house.
 Also, entrepreneur Tehseen Poonawalla, who is often seen in political debates on news channels, and Rashami Desai's rumoured boyfriend, Arhaan Khan are speculated to be locked up in the Bigg Boss house.